storesafe/cordova-sqlcipher-adapter/README.md

   - Uses libTomCrypt for encryption which *may* be inferior to OpenSSL for encryption and apparently runs much more slowly
   - WAL/MMAP *disabled* for Windows Phone 8.1
   - JSON1 not working for Windows
-  - with a minor adjustment in [litehelpers / sqlcipher-winrt-fix](https://github.com/litehelpers/sqlcipher-winrt-fix) to use `fopen_s` instead of `fopen` for WinRT (Windows 8.1/Windows Phone 8.1/Windows 10)
+  - **NOTE:** libTomCrypt may have inferior entropy (randomness) for encryption.
+It is desired to replace libTomCrypt with a recent build of the OpenSSL crypto library.
 - Android version:
   - Build from [litehelpers / android-database-sqlcipher-api-fix](https://github.com/litehelpers/android-database-sqlcipher-api-fix), now supports Android N (preview) and fixed for Android API 23
   - ARM (v5/v6/v7/v7a) and x86 CPUs